-Hampshire maintains strong and sustainable economic growth and prosperity: YES People in Hampshire live safe, healthy, and independent lives: YES People in Hampshire enjoy a rich and diverse environment: YES People in Hampshire enjoy being part of strong, inclusive communities: YES OR
+Hampshire maintains strong and sustainable economic growth and prosperity: Yes People in Hampshire live safe, healthy, and independent lives: Yes People in Hampshire enjoy a rich and diverse environment: Yes People in Hampshire enjoy being part of strong, inclusive communities: Yes OR This proposal does not link to the Strategic Plan but, never decision because: ertheless, requires a NB: Only complete this section if you have not completed any of the Strategic Plan tick boxes above.

-JR

-This proposal does not link to the Strategic Plan but, nevertheless, requires a decision because:

-NB: Only complete this section if you have not completed any of the Strategic Plan tick boxes above.
 Whichever section is not applicable, please delete.

-NB: If the 'Other significant links' section below is not applicable, please delete it.
-Other Significant Links

-Links to previous Member decisions:

-Title Date

-Direct links to specific legislation or Government Directives

-Title Date

-Section 100 D - Local Government Act 1972 - background documents

-The following documents discuss facts or matters on which this report, or an important part of it, is based and have been relied upon to a material extent in the preparation of this report.
+NB: If the 'Other significant links' section below is not applicable Other Significant Links e, please delete it.
+Links to previous Member decisions: Title Date Direct links to specific legislation or Government Directive es Title Date Section 100 D - Local Government Act 1972 - background documents The following documents discuss facts or matters on which this report, or an important part of it, is based and have been relied upon to a material extent in the preparation of this report.
 (NB: the list excludes published works and any documents which disclose exempt or confidential information as defined in the Act.)

-Document

-Location

-None
+Document Location None